Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

 ![No wizards here](/assets/images/posts/start_hacking/wizard.jpg)

-An effective way of learning foundations skills in systems administration, netowrking and programming, is building things.
+An effective way of learning foundations skills in systems administration, networking and programming, is building things.
 If you're not able to do any of the following, I recommend considering doing them as a learning task early on in your training plan:

 1. Installing and configuring a Windows server and client(s) in a secure manner; bonus points for implementing central authentication & other services.
 Hint - free online training can help here.
 1. Installing and working in a Linux environment; get comfortable using the command line (it's not dead yet by a long shot) and satisfy yourself you can find files by name, content & permissions.
 Can you see what processes are running, who's logged in, can you check some basic logs, can you manage and configure a service like ssh?
-1. Configuring networking settings on Windows, Linux and networking applicances; try setting up a network with a couple of devices, your own custom address range (bonus points for fancy sub-netting) and check everything can talk successfully.
+1. Configuring networking settings on Windows, Linux and networking appliances; try setting up a network with a couple of devices, your own custom address range (bonus points for fancy sub-netting) and check everything can talk successfully.
-1. Basic Scripting and programming - this one marries really well with 1 & 2; try using native scripting languages like Powershell and Bash to find files on computers.
+1. Basic Scripting and programming - this one marries really well with 1 & 2; try using native scripting languages like PowerShell and Bash to find files on computers.
 Try some basic python, maybe do an online course.

-The above are examples you could usea s a start; you don't need to take them to the far end of one, but cosnider getting to a reasonable working level in each, to help you with other tasks.
+The above are examples you could use a s a start; you don't need to take them to the far end of one, but consider getting to a reasonable working level in each, to help you with other tasks.

 ### Offline Vulnerable Targets

 OK the juicy offline stuff!
 This is my go to recommendation for security specific training, once people are comfortable with technology basics; this approach involves getting hold of vulnerable machine builds, putting them on a computer (usually virtually, but we'll come on to that later), and breaking in to them.

-{% include figure image_path="/assets/images/posts/start_hacking/trinity_nmap.jpg" alt="Starting to feel like you got this?" caption="This is the part where you can start to feel like you're channeling Trinity, with her real life Nmap skills." %}
+{% include figure image_path="/assets/images/posts/start_hacking/trinity_nmap.jpg" alt="Starting to feel like you got this?" caption="This is the part where you can start to feel like you're channelling Trinity, with her real life Nmap skills." %}

-There are a whole host of these out there, but I almost always send people to [Vulnhub](https://www.vulnhub.com/); Metasploitable is often recommended as a begineer task, but I'd give caution, as it's lack of workflow and artificial nature can sometimes confuse, or demotivate people.
+There are a whole host of these out there, but I almost always send people to [Vulnhub](https://www.vulnhub.com/); Metasploitable is often recommended as a beginner task, but I'd give caution, as it's lack of workflow and artificial nature can sometimes confuse, or demotivate people.

 I like to start people on a [Mr robot themed machine](https://www.vulnhub.com/entry/mr-robot-1,151/); many people are fans of the show (which helps with keeping interest) and I think it's a nice balance of realism and simplicity.
 As an added bonus, I have produced a [learning-oriented walkthrough]() for the machine, to turn it into a proper learning experience.